SurrealAI/surreal/README.md

 Encapsulates the `ExpSender` that sends experience dicts to the replay server.
 Each `env.step()` call will talk to the network.

-The wrapper takes `learn_config` and `session_config`.
+The wrapper takes `learner_config` and `session_config`.
 Make sure the `session_config` dict includes a section of `"sender"`.
 To minimize network latency, the sender buffers a number of experience tuples before it sends them together in a larger chunk.
 The buffer size is `flush_iteration`.

 ```python
 {  # session_config